GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-Talk is cheap.
-Show me the code.
+Premature abstraction is as bad as premature optimization.

-~ Linus Torvalds
+~ Luciano Ramalho
 <pre>

 </pre>